Free Initial Site Survey

 High-risk task areas: 10% of normal illuminance (no less than 15 lux)

-Not with standing the above, emergency luminaires should be located at points of emphasis, such as:
+Not with standing the above, emergency lighting luminaires should be located at points of emphasis, such as:

 • Changes in direction or level (trip hazards)